On this page

 To start high school

-Every year there is a state-wide transition process for year 7 students to go to public high schools.
-This transition process starts at the end of term 1.
+Every year there is a statewide transition process for year 7 students to go to public high schools.
+This transition process for families starts in term 2.

 Currently, parents apply through this transition process when their child is in year 7.
 Starting in 2022, year 7 will be the first year of high school.
 For more information see the page on year 7 to high school.